 - Use Automatic Placements.
 As soon as you start receiving relevant data, you will see where Facebook spends more of your budget and can then optimize accordingly.

-The total campaign budget was 1000 NOK and each ad set had a 100 NOK daily spend limit.
+The total campaign ad budget was 1000 NOK and each ad set had a 100 NOK daily spend limit.
 For this test, half of the ad set budget was set up manually, and the other half of the budget was set up by the Facebook algorithm.
 As a result, we significantly scaled the clients’ results with the highest ROAS at the lowest cost.

-The CBO option is recommended if you want to remove the heavy burden of managing the budget for advertisers and requires less manual work.
+The CBO is recommended if you want to remove the heavy burden of managing the budget for advertisers and requires less manual work.
 However, sometimes, the automation of certain features on the Facebook platform might not be effective for everyone.
-When you are first starting with CBO, make sure that you do not use more than 15% of your total budget and try not to jump to conclusions.
+When you are first starting with CBO scaling strategy, make sure that you do not use more than 15% of your total budget and try not to jump to conclusions.
 Maybe, this feature might become mandatory for your business, which can completely change how you create and scale your Facebook ads campaigns.

 Now you understand the main points for using the CBO option.
 Have a go and try the CBO option in your campaign and build your own experience of best practice!